-It really helps when I draw a blank trying to come up with a new project.
+It really helps when you draw a blank trying to come up with a new project.

-One of the challenges at Papertrey Ink this week was to make a card containing 9 squares with different techniques on each one.
-I used my swatch book to choose the ones I wanted – I kept it simple since they were small squares and I didn’t want to bombard you with a three-mile-long blog post.
+One of the challenges at Papertrey Ink was to make a card containing 9 squares with different techniques on each one.
+I used my swatch book to choose the ones I wanted – keeping simple since they were small squares -and also, I didn’t want to bombard you with a three-mile-long blog post.

 Starting in the top left corner going across:

 - Emboss Resist – Stamp your image on your paper with watermark ink, heat emboss with clear embossing powder.
 Next, blend ink over the design, then gently clean away any excess ink from the embossed area.
 Works equally well on patterned and solid color papers.

 - Stenciled Embossing Paste – Tack down your paper, layer your stencil over the top and secure with removable adhesive.
 With a palette knife, gently smooth a thin layer of embossing paste over the stencil, like icing a cake.
 Gently lift the stencil and allow to dry.
 See this post on how to add color to your embossing paste.

 - Ombré Inking – Blend your darker color down from one edge of your paper, and then blend the lighter shade up to meet near the center.
 Using a light hand with several layers creates the smoothest looking transition.
 The heart is die cut and coated with Glossy Accents for a glass-like finish.

 The middle row, from the left:

 - Masking – This plaid pattern is done with strips of masking paper and blending ink (three colors or more work best).
 Start at the top and mask off a stripe.
 Blend your ink over the exposed area, then peel up and move the tape down a little to mask the next area.
 Try using various widths or opposite directions.